-Dempsey Creek is a Priority 2 tributary to the Clark Fork River that drains approximately twenty eight square miles west of Interstate 90.
+Dempsey Creek, re-evaluated in 2018 as part of the 2018 Prioritization of Areas in the Upper Clark Fork River Basin for Fisheries Enhancement, is now a Priority 3 tributary to the Clark Fork River and no longer eligible for funding.
+Dempsey Creek drains approximately twenty-eight square miles west of Interstate 90.
 The channel flows for approximately seventeen miles before entering the Clark Fork River between Racetrack and Deer Lodge.
-A mixed trout population resides in Dempsey Creek including a 100% genetically pure westslope cutthroat trout population.5 The 2012 Process Plan lists the following encouraged restoration activities (listed in order of priority) for Dempsey Creek that, when implemented, will improve the fishery of Dempsey Creek as well as the mainstem of the Clark Fork River.
+A mixed trout population resides in Dempsey Creek including a 100% genetically pure westslope cutthroat trout population.
+The 2012 Process Plan lists the following encouraged restoration activities (listed in order of priority) for Dempsey Creek that, when implemented, will improve the fishery of Dempsey Creek as well as the mainstem of the Clark Fork River.
+Because of Dempsey Creek being changed to a Priority 3 tributary prior allocation of funds to Dempsey Creek will be re-allocated to higher priority tributaries.

-Dempsey Creek